johnrudolph/beast-master/rules.md

 ## Action Phase
 The Action Phase simply consists of player turns.
 On your turn, you will do the following in order:

-1. **Actions**: In any order, you may play any cards from your hand, and you may make up to 4 moves (see full Movement rules in the next section).
+1. **Actions**: In any order, you may play any cards from your hand, and you may move up to 4 times (see full Movement rules in the next section).
 2. **Draw**: Draw 1 Colossus Card.

 ## Reap Phase